AlizeDeMatas/ccm_benchmate/docs/modules/sequence.md

 # Sequence Module

-A module for working with biological sequences, providing sequence analysis, alignment, and embedding capabilities.
-Currenlty, the functionalities are limited to but are expanding.

-We are trying to make the sequence methodologies as type agnostic as possible, and this puts a limitation on the functionalities that can be provided.
+This module represents biological sequences, they can be protein, rna or dna they depending on the kind of sequence there are differnet functionalities available

 ## Sequence